kushagra-aa/not-lorem/README.md

 ## Repository & Feedback

-Please report issues related to this theme on the repository page.
+Please report issues related to this extension on the repository page.

 [GitHub Repository](https://github.com/kushagra-aa/not-lorem)